Your activity may include some or all steps below, depending on the capacity of the LDAT and partner community organisations.

 For mentors, this includes developing selection criteria and establishing an application process.
 Selection criteria may address the need for mentors to be committed to investing time and energy into the relationship, and to role model an appropriate relationship to alcohol and other drugs.

 A screening process to confirm potential mentors suitability as a youth mentor and a process for informing successful and unsuccessful applicants is also recommended.
-The Australian Youth Mentoring Network provide a benchmark for mentor selection process:
+The Youth Mentoring Hub provide a benchmark for mentor selection process:

 Comprehensive orientation and training for mentors and young people will assist them in building an effective mentoring relationship.
-The Australian Youth Mentoring Network suggest that training should cover:
+The Youth Mentoring Hub suggests that training should cover:

 Mentors require training and resources to enable them to perform their role.
 Young people require training and resources to prepare them for participation in mentoring.